Tracing the Famous Delhi to Rajasthan Road Trip Trajectories

 - Give a shout out to the mother of all food places in India.
-Believe us, New Delhi will come to you as an enigma.
+Undoubtedly, New Delhi will come to you as an enigma.
 So, try unveiling all its secrets on your Delhi to Rajasthan road trip.

 - Carve travel memories with the best things do in Jaipur.
 Enjoy your time lurking around palaces, temples, and textiles houses.
-Do this and much more whilst listening to the best traditional folk music.
+Furthermore, do this and much more whilst listening to the best traditional folk music.

 - Give your inner green panther a high five in thicks of the monochromatic jungles of Sawai Madhopur.
-Add some extra brownie points to your name on this golden triangle with a wildlife road trip, you will come across the striped beast of the country.
+Furthermore, add some extra brownie points to your name on this golden triangle with a wildlife road trip, you will come across the striped beast of the country.

 - Live in your own Bollywood blockbuster at the most serene and uniquely bewildering town of Mandawa.